LaCodon/continuously_diary_recorder/README.md

 - ```GET /api/botpress-diary``` List IDs of users who sent data
 - ```GET /api/botpress-diary/:userId?[sentAfter=2019-01-23T10:16:46.044Z]``` List the data and optionally filter for messages newer than a given date

+# Getting started with Botpress

+The best explanation for Botpress can be found on [their website](https://botpress.io/docs/10.50/getting_started/trivia_flows/).